Home » About Ember

-Emily Peters is a clinical herbalist and medicine maker committed to providing accessible herbal care and quality herbal education.
+Ember Peters is a clinical herbalist and medicine maker committed to providing accessible herbal care and quality herbal education.
 She is inspired by a love of plants and fascination with their healing qualities, and she approaches well-being through a holistic energetic lens informed by scientific research.
 She views herbal medicine as deeply rooted in a relationship with the land-base, and recognizes community based holistic health as a tangible step towards collective liberation and individual empowerment.
-Emily’s interest and experience focuses on chronic pain, cancer, reproductive autonomy, trans* health, digestive issues, auto-immunity, neurological conditions and endocrine imbalances.
+Ember’s interest and experience focuses on chronic pain, cancer, fertility autonomy, trans health, digestive issues, auto-immunity, neurological conditions and endocrine imbalances.

-Emily draws on knowledge from Western Herbalism traditions, assessment tools from Classical Chinese Medicine, the latest scientific research, physiology, flower essence therapy and holistic nutrition.
+Ember draws on knowledge from Western Herbalism traditions, assessment tools from Classical Chinese Medicine, the latest scientific research, holistic physiology, flower essence therapy and nutrition.
 She views each person’s body as resilient and intelligent; where mind, body, spirit, experiences and symptoms are interconnected.
-Emily gained extensive clinical experience working full-time at the British Columbia Compassion Club Society Wellness Center in Vancouver BC, offering accessible sliding-scale herbal care to people with complex chronic illness and cancer.
-Most of her 50+ clients have been low-income and have multiple complex chronic illnesses including fibromyalgia, cancer, diabetes, chronic fatigue, chronic pain, multiple sclerosis, hepatitis, rheumatoid arthritis, ulcerative colitis, irritable bowel syndrome, post-traumatic stress disorder, insomnia, bipolar, anxiety, depression and hormone dysregulation.
-With a client-centered and trauma-informed approach, Emily aspires to create a healing space for all.
+Ember gained extensive clinical experience working full-time at the British Columbia Compassion Club Society Wellness Center in Vancouver BC, offering accessible sliding-scale herbal care to mostly low-income people with complex chronic illness and cancer.
+Ember’s extensive clinical experience includes supporting people with illnesses including fibromyalgia, cancer, diabetes, chronic fatigue, chronic pain, multiple sclerosis, hepatitis, rheumatoid arthritis, ulcerative colitis, irritable bowel syndrome, post-traumatic stress disorder, addiction, insomnia, bipolar, anxiety, depression and hormone dysregulation.
+With a client-centered and trauma-informed approach, Ember aspires to create a healing space for all.